-Almost every make of motorcycle, in every shape and size, has made the trip to Alaska.
-The most common concern expressed by motorcyclists we’ve talked to along the way was the distance between gas stops which can be 100 miles or more on some highways.
-Many were using The MILEPOST® to figure their gas stops in advance of each day’s travel and many carry extra gas.
+Motorcycling in the north is an adventure to remember.
+Almost every make of motorcycle, in every shape and size, has made the trip through Canada to Alaska.
+The most common concern expressed by motorcyclists we’ve talked to along the way was the distance between gas stops that can be 100 miles or more on some highways.
+Many were using The MILEPOST® to figure their gas stops in advance of each day’s travel and most carry extra gas.

 Many motorcyclists were pulling trailers and there were no significant challenges to report despite driving many miles of road that included stretches of gravel, potholes and frost heaves.
 We did meet up with a motorcyclist on the Alaska Highway one year who was on the return portion of his trip back to the Lower 48.
 He had found out the hard way that he was pulling too heavy a trailer for Northern roads.
 He had had a miserable time negotiating the frost heaves and potholes that plague some roads.

 Lighter bikes are more suitable for gravel roads while larger bikes are definitely more comfortable for long highway trips.
 If you prefer, you can fly or cruise to Alaska then rent a motorcycle out of Anchorage and skip the extra miles and wear on your own bike.
 Power cruisers and touring bikes are popular choices, especially with those pulling trailers.